Patrick Mahomes Prop Bet Odds, Lines and Picks vs Detroit Lions

-Find out the best lines available for all prop bets on Patrick Mahomes for NFL opening night between the Kansas City Chiefs and Detroit Lions.
+Find out the best lines available for Patrick Mahomes prop bet action, in preparation for NFL opening night between the Kansas City Chiefs and Detroit Lions.

 BetOnline have released their prop bet lines for Mahomes vs the Lions.